Warren Wells: Legal troubles

 Before the 1971 season started, Wells's career was cut short following legal difficulties relating to his divorce and subsequent criminal charges.
 Following the Pro Bowl game in Los Angeles on January 24, 1971, Wells was met by police in the locker room and arrested on a warrant for a probation violation originating from his conviction in 1969 for aggravated assault.
 In 1969, he had been charged with rape, which was later reduced to aggravated assault.
 His probation was revoked in 1970 because he was drinking in a bar, a violation further complicated when a woman stabbed him in the chest.
-He missed the 1971 season while serving 10 months in a California prison.
+He missed the 1971 season.
+Instead of sending him to prison, a judge allowed him to enter Synanon, which was presented as a drug rehabilitation program that ended up serving as an alternative community that utilized attack therapy that has been thought of as a cult.
+When he left, one teammate stated that he looked "emotionally void."
 The Raiders released him in 1971 and he never played football again.
 His personal life disintegrated further after his career was over.
-In 1976, he was arrested in Beaumont for robbery while panhandling.
-Also noted by the Bay Area newspapers during this time, Wells was arrested for carrying a gun in his car, and a judge, instead of sending him to prison, allowed him to enter Synanon House, a drug rehabilitation center.